 Located on top of the canyon overlooking the Deschutes River, Pine Ridge Inn offers an escape to tranquil settings right in the heart of Bend.
 With highly-appointed rooms that include cozy gas fireplaces, it’s a perfect spot for a quick retreat.
 The lodge offers a few different room options and a special “romance package.”
 There’s also some great stay and ski packages if you want to add a little adrenaline to your quiet weekend away.

 Once you check in at the FivePine Lodge and enjoy a complimentary craft beer or glass of wine, the Romance Cabin (that’s actually what it’s called) is waiting for you.
 These cabins are super private – out on the back of the property nestled against the Deschutes National Forest.
-Enjoy some time in the soaking tub next to a stone fireplace before venturing out across campus for dinner at Three Creeks Brewing Co. or into town for the upscale fare at Jen’s Garden.
+Enjoy some time in the soaking tub next to a stone fireplace before venturing out across campus for dinner at Three Creeks Brewing Co. or into town for classic comfort fare at Cottonwood Cafe.

 There’s getting away from it all, then there’s getting away from all the people trying to get away from it all.
 At Elk Lake Resort, you’re bypassing the luxuries of, oh, being able to drive to the front door of the hotel to check in, take a dip in the heated pool and walking to the nearest restaurant for some food.